lightstepcpp/Autoclicker/README.md

 # Autoclicker
-C++ Autoclicker with an option to choose between Right and Left click and to choose a custom delay.
+C++ Autoclicker with an option for the user to choose what delay they want and which click they want (right click, left click).